owasikohu/Minimal-Badapple/README.md

-# Minimal-Badapple
+# e-reader-jp
-Badapple on GBA and e-reader cartridge
+Goal is to run Bad apple MV on e-reader.